inscopix/inscopix-cnmfe/docs/developers_guide.md

 ```

 ### Dependencies
-Below is a list of all the dependencies and corresponding versions used in Inscopix CNMFe.
+Below is a list of all the dependencies and corresponding versions used in Inscopix CNMF-E.
 Note that it may be compatible with other versions of the libraries, but only the ones listed here were tested.
 pybind11 is only needed if you intend to build the Python API.